martatris/urban-landuse-classification/README.md

 # Land Cover Classification using Deep Learning

-This project performs **land cover classification** using satellite imagery and deep learning with PyTorch.
-It uses segmentation masks to learn how to classify each pixel into land cover categories (e.g., water, urban, vegetation, etc.).
+This project performs land cover classification using satellite imagery and deep learning techniques implemented in PyTorch.
+The goal is to automatically analyze aerial or satellite images and classify each pixel into meaningful land cover categories such as water, urban areas, vegetation, barren land, roads, and others.

+By leveraging semantic segmentation, the model learns to associate visual patterns in high-resolution satellite imagery with specific land use types.
+During training, it uses segmentation masks—ground truth images where each pixel is labeled according to its class—to learn spatial and contextual relationships across the landscape.

+This approach enables detailed mapping of urban and environmental regions, which is valuable for urban planning, environmental monitoring, and geospatial analysis.
+The project uses the DeepGlobe Land Cover Classification dataset, a benchmark dataset designed for large-scale land cover segmentation tasks.

+Ultimately, the project demonstrates how deep learning can be applied to spatial data to produce high-quality, automated land cover maps from satellite imagery.

 ## Project Structure